 I have shared a static version of this Google spreadsheet here, as I’m not able to share a spreadsheet that includes Intrinio calls with my personal credentials.
 However, all data is pulled from Intrinio and one can easily assemble this spreadsheet after creating their free account.

 So, let’s get straight to it.
 Here are the 7 stocks that I believe will fare well in 2019, and I’ll talk about the ratios and formulas that I used to determine these names below.

 Financial Data Used

 While there are more financial acronyms and ratios than there are stars in the sky, here are the ones I used that lead me to believe these companies will fare well in 2019.
-It’s extremely difficult to be a profit in the land of the profits, so take my picks with a grain of salt as I am no prophet.
+It’s extremely difficult to be a prophet in the land of profits, so take my picks with a grain of salt.
 Fortunately, Intrinio provides constantly updated data that is key at any time, but especially during extreme market volatility.
 Use it!

 ROIC (Return on Invested Capital) is a fantastic ratio that tells you how much profit a company can produce for every buck invested.
 Obviously, we are looking to invest in companies that can produce large amounts of cash on their invested cash.

 FCFY (Free Cash Flow Yield) gives us a P/E type look at a company, but with better detail of company performance.
 One method, used here, to calculate FCFY is by dividing enterprise value by FCF.

 Net Debt to EBITDA Ratio (Earnings Before Interest Appreciation and Amortization) tells us, roughly, how many years it would take a company to pay off its debt if debt and EBITDA remained stagnant.
 This is calculated by dividing net debt by EBITDA.